MilaniTetani/Task-Manager-To-Do-List-/README.md

 ## Future Features
 - Add, Check, or Delete a Task.
-- Ability to continue progress even when the browser is freshed or closed.
+- Ability to continue progress even when the browser is refreshed or closed.
+- Organize tasks based on categories.
+- Add Deadlines for Tasks
+- See calendar and current date.
 - Add notes.
-- See calendar and current date.

 ## Contributions
 Contributions are welcome!
 If you'd like to contribute to the development of this web application, feel free to: